Frederick Startridge Ellis: Works

 Henry Huth entrusted to Ellis the editing of the catalogue of his famous library, which was printed in 1880 (5 vols.); the English books were catalogued by William Carew Hazlitt, those in other languages by Ellis.
 Another catalogue compiled by Ellis was a Descriptive Catalogue of a collection of drawings and etchings by Charles Meryon, formed by the Rev. J. J. Heywood (1880, privately printed).
 He also produced Horæ Pembrochianæ: some account of an illuminated MS. of the Hours of the B.V.M., written for William Herbert, first earl of Pembroke, about 1440 (1880), and a biographical notice appended to an account of The Hours of Albert of Brandenburg, by William Henry James Weale (1883).

 After his retirement from business, Ellis spent his time writing.
 For the Shelley Society he wrote An Alphabetical Table of Contents to Shelley's Poetical Works (1888); and he devoted six years to compiling A Lexical Concordance to the Poetical Works of P. B. Shelley (1892).
 He was a supporter of William Morris's Kelmscott Press, and read the proofs of the folio edition of Chaucer's Works (1896).
 He edited many other productions for the Press, including George Cavendish's Life of Wolsey (1893); William Caxton's Golden Legend (1892), which also appeared in the "Temple Classics" (1899 and 1900).
 He also wrote a metrical adaptation of Caxton's Reynard the Fox, (1894, revised 1897), edited and translated Guillaume de Lorris's and Jean de Meun's Romance of the Rose (1900, "Temple Classics"), and H. Pengelly's Memoir, with a preface (1897); and contributed memoirs to Bernard Quaritch's Dictionary of English Book Collectors.

 Family

 Ellis married in 1860 Caroline Augusta Flora, daughter of William Moates of Epsom, and left two sons and a daughter, who with his wife survived him.

+Their daughter Phyllis Marion conducted the "herculean task" of the initial transcription of the Kelmscott edition of Caxton's Golden Legend.